 Skip to main content

-Luckily for you, we were able to sit down and get some advice and exercises from Row House Master Coach, Gretchen Raddatz.
-“When you build stability, mobility, and flexibility in the muscles surrounding the shoulder joint, it keeps you injury-free,” said Gretchen.
+Luckily for you, we sat down and got some advice and a list of the best shoulder workouts from former Row House Master Coach, Gretchen Raddatz.
+“When you build stability, mobility, and flexibility in the muscles surrounding the shoulder joint, it keeps you injury-free,” said Raddatz.

-These muscles are divided into two groups: Extrinsic and intrinsic shoulder muscles.
+These muscles are divided into two groups: extrinsic and intrinsic shoulder muscles.
 The extrinsic muscles include the trapezius, latissimus dorsi, rhomboids, and levator scapulae.
 The intrinsic muscles are the anterior, medial, and posterior deltoids, rotator cuff, and teres major.
-The exercises below are designed to hit all of these muscles for an intense yet well-rounded shoulder workout.
+The exercises below are designed to hit all these muscles for an intense yet well-rounded shoulder workout.
+Adding the shoulder exercises into your weekly training will have you donning Death Star-like shoulders before you know it.

 Reps: 12 to 15